 “The only infallible rule we know is, that the man who is always talking about being a gentleman never is one.”

-This quote by Robert Smith Surtees, English journalist, comic novelist and sports writer, demonstrates that the art of being a gentleman is more than skin deep – and being boastful isn’t part of it.
-A well-known society man in his own right, Smith Surtees is best known for creating the Cockney huntsman Jorrocks, which inspired Charles Dickens’s Pickwick Papers.
+One of our favourites of all the gentleman quotes out there, this quote from Robert Smith Surtees, English journalist, comic novelist and sports writer, points out that the art of being a gentleman is more than skin deep — and that being boastful really isn’t part of it.
+Best known for creating the Cockney huntsman Jorrocks, which inspired Charles Dickens’s Pickwick Papers, Smith Surtees certainly knew the dangers of blowing one’s own trumpet, and of keeping one’s gentlemanly qualities modestly to oneself.
+No one likes a show-off.

 “A gentleman is someone who does not what he wants to do, but what he should do.”